Nature is my god. To me, Nature is sacred. Trees are my temples and forests are my cathedrals.

 The more I learn about the Bionarrative, through personal observations and from science – the more I learn, the greater is my sense of wonder, and the more profound my sense of respect -indeed feeling of reverence – for Nature, and for the creative forces that gave rise to the living world.

-I am thinking not only of the natural environment, with all its mindboggling diversity and beauty, but also of the amazing and extremely complicated processes that go on inside my own body and that have kept it going for over 95 years.
+I am thinking not only of the natural environment, with all its amazing diversity and beauty, but also of the amazing and extremely complicated processes that go on inside my own body and that have kept it going for over 96 years.

 While I accept Darwinian theory and believe that biological evolution can be explained, at least partially, in terms of random genetic mutations and natural selection, I do not rule out the possibility of some other influence.
-I am absolutely amazed by the mindboggling range of patterns of size, shape and colour among living organisms, from dinosaurs, whales and massive trees to butterflies, moths, flowering plants, fungi and sea slugs.
+I am absolutely amazed by the mindboggling range of patterns of size, shape, colour and behaviour among living organisms, from dinosaurs, whales and massive trees to butterflies, moths, flowering plants, fungi and sea slugs.

 Can this all be the result of random mutations and natural selection?
-Many biologists would, of course, as say ‘Yes; but I am among those who can’t help wondering.
+Many biologists would, of course, say ‘Yes’, but I am among those who can’t help wondering.

 Science tells us about the evolution of life on Earth and about the ecological and physiological processes that keep us alive.
 But it tells nothing about morality.
 It does not tell us whether it is right or wrong to needlessly cause pain or distress in humans or other animals.
 It does not tell us whether it matters if the human species trashes the living systems that gave rise to it and on which it depends, or if it comes to an early end through its own activities and arrogance.